FOSSit/The-IceCream-Factory/README.md

- The project aims to create a secure HTTPS website for The IceCream Factory, showcasing their menu, contact information, and various services available at their store.
-Additionally, registered customers will receive email notifications about discounts, new flavors, and upcoming events organized by the shop.
+ An online presence for The IceCream Factory!
+This website will be a secure platform showcasing their delicious offerings, contact details, and the fun services they provide.
+It gets even sweeter for registered customers who'll be notified by email about special deals, exciting new flavors, and cool events happening at the shop!

 ## FEATURES